Berber music

+Berber music (or Amazigh music) refers to the musical traditions of the Berbers, a diverse grouping of distinct ethnic groups indigenous to North Africa who predate the arrival of Arabs in the Arab migration to the Maghreb.
+Their main connections are identified by their usage of the mostly mutually unintelligible Berber languages.
+Berber music varies widely across North Africa.
+It is stylistically diverse, with songs being predominantly African rhythms and a stock of oral literature.

-Ancient Amazigh music is stylistically diverse, with styles including pentatonic music, such instruments as the oboe and the bagpipes, and African rhythms along with singing.
+Ancient Berber music is stylistically diverse, with styles including pentatonic music, such instruments as the oboe and the bagpipes, and African rhythms along with singing.
 These ancient musical traditions have been kept alive by small bands of musicians traveling from village to village, entertaining at weddings and other social events with their songs, tales and poetry.

-Most Amazigh music is of the village- and urban-folk musical variety.
-Amazigh music and culture is influenced by the Berber people's long-standing struggle to achieve basic language rights and identity recognition in modern North African societies, aside from aesthetics and style.
+Most Berber music is of the village-folk and urban-folk musical variety.
+Berber music and culture is influenced by—in addition to aesthetics and style—the Berber people's long-standing struggle to achieve basic language rights and identity recognition in modern North African societies.

 Musical/vocal styles

 Berber music is characterized by its use of folk oral traditions, as well as particular scales and rhythmic patterns, which include pentatonic music and African rhythms.
 All these elements are combined to form one of the main sources of entertainment in Berber social ceremonies like marriages, as well as verses, tales and songs.